Green Tara Prayers

 Tara means ‘Star’ in Sanscrit.
 Her Tibetan name, Drolma, means “rescuer”.
 She is able to guide or rescue beings from the eight outer fears i.e the fears of lions, elephants, fire, snakes, thieves, water, bondage, and evil spirits, and from the eight inner fears i.e the fears of pride, ignorance, anger, jealousy, wrong views, attachment, miserliness, and deluded doubts.

 “There is another legend actually, that says that Tara was a princess many millions of years ago, kalpas ago.
 During the time of a Buddha called Amogasiddhi there was a princess called Yeshe Dawa.
-She became a bodhisattva, because she had a very courageous nature, she was strong, fearless and committed and she made a commitment that from now onwards to work on becoming so powerful and highly attained, that I can help hundred thousand beings every day.
+She became a bodhisattva, because she had a very courageous nature, she was strong, and fearless, and she made a commitment from that point onwards to work on becoming so powerful and highly attained, in order to help hundred thousand beings every day.
 Her confidence was so strong that she felt she could do that much.
-She did not want to do just a little bit, she wanted to do really a lot, the strength of her courage was so big that she thought she can do more than normally, more than just being a nice kind lady, she can actually work very courageously and strongly and help that many beings every day.
+She did not want to do just a little bit, she wanted to do really a lot, the strength of her courage was so big that she thought she can do more than normal, more than just being a nice kind lady, she can actually work very courageously and strongly and help that many beings every day.

-Because of this strong conviction, courage and fearlessness, she became an enlightened bodhisattva.
+Because of this strong conviction, courage, and fearlessness, she became an enlightened bodhisattva.
 Whatever she did, everything had a strong effect of helping and benefiting others and she attained different bhumis.
-When she became enlightened she dedicated all her positive actions saying whoever is connected to me in any way, may they be able to have very swift progress, may they have swift benefit, may my swift actions affect them.
+When she became enlightened she dedicated all her positive actions saying whoever is connected to her in any way, may they be able to have very swift progress, may they have swift benefit, may her swift actions affect them.